-ESAs: Joint report on 2023 stocktaking of BigTech direct financial services provision in the EU insurance sectors; (ii) in limited cases, provide services in the banking sector; (iii) have no reported presence in the securities and markets sector.
-The ESAs propose establishing a data mapping tool to provide a framework for BigTech's relevance to the EU financial sector.
+The ESAs have published a report on their 2023 stocktake of BigTech direct financial services provision in the EU.
+The stocktake showed that EU-licensed BigTech subsidiary companies: (i) mainly provide services in the payments, e-money and insurance sectors; (ii) in limited cases, provide services in the banking sector; (iii) have no reported presence in the securities and markets sector.
+The ESAs propose to establish a data mapping tool to provide a framework for BigTech's relevance to the EU financial sector.
 The ESAs will also continue the cross-disciplinary exchanges to foster the exchange of information between financial and non-financial sector authorities involved in monitoring BigTech activities.
 These ESA actions will be conducted through the European Forum for Innovation Facilitators (EFIF).